SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/document-template.md

 [!include[Link to quote template docs](../../includes/learn-quote-templates.md)]

-It is important for an organisation’s profile that letters, faxes and other documents have a distinctive and consistent appearance.
-This means that all documents sent out by the organisation should use the same fonts, margins, logos and so on.
-By creating templates that are customised to your organisation you ensure that your contacts can easily recognise your correspondence.
+It is important for an organization’s profile that letters, faxes and other documents have a distinctive and consistent appearance.
+This means that all documents sent out by the organization should use the same fonts, margins, logos and so on.
+By creating templates that are customized to your organization you ensure that your contacts can easily recognize your correspondence.

 SuperOffice CRM is supplied with several [standard templates][2] that you can use immediately after installing the program.